Kenny Chesney postpones tour to 2021; was scheduled to play Foxboro in late August

-NASHVILLE, Tenn. -- Kenny Chesney has postponed his 2020 Chillaxification Tour to next year, representatives announced Thursday.
+Kenny Chesney has postponed his 2020 Chillaxification Tour to next year, representatives announced May 14.

 “With so many tours needing to move and wanting to make sure we are in the best possible circumstances for No Shoes Nation, I think -- and I hate saying this – it’s best to move everything into 2021,” Chesney said in a statement put out by Essential Broadcast Media.